Samyak005/Central-Airport-Management-System-Database/README.md

 * `delete.py` -> deletes tuples in various tables

 # Extra details
-* According to `sequence.md` sql queries were divided into 5 phases which have been written in corresponding sql files
+* According to `sequence.txt` sql queries were divided into 5 phases which have been written in corresponding sql files
 * Proper colour coding was done for easy debugging of CLI
 * In `miniworld.py`, dictionary or a map was maintained for implementing functions related to addition, deletion, updation (Do check this nice implementation)